Let's Start With The Basics What Is A Function, Really?

 The Goal

-Take an array of numbers, and double every single one.
+Take an array of numbers and double every single one of them.

 const numbers = [1, 2, 3, 4, 5];